blahberi/rubiks_cube/README.md

 # Rubik's cube

 ___
-A program that can solve a rubik's cube.
+A python program that can solve a rubik's cube.

 ___
 ### How to install